S&T Cooperation S&T Cooperation

 Collaboration on STI-SDGs

 Both countries will be working together in developing STI (Science, Technology & Innovation) Roadmap for SDGs with India as pilot country and Japan being partner country as a part of the Technology Facilitation Mechanism (TFM) under the UN programme.
 The Office of the Principal Scientific Adviser (PSA) and RIS jointly with the Cabinet Office, Government of Japan organized a virtual workshop on “Developing STI Partnerships for Sustainable Development: Accelerating International co-operation and actions through global pilot programme on STI for SDGs roadmaps” on 23 June, 2020 and on June 29, 2020.
 The workshop focus was on specific areas for SDGs, viz.
 Agriculture, Health, Water and Energy (SDG 2, 3, 6 and 7).
+Follow-up discussion have been proposed by RIS for 2024.

 Other collaborations